TheLastPiixel/UnleashedQuestion/README.md

 ## Limitations & Assumptions
 - Value will be rounded to 2 decimal points with values 0.XX5 and above being rounded up and values 0.XX4 and below being rounded down
 - The programme will accept numerical values between $0.01 and $999,999,999.99

-## Unit Testing
-All unit tests were done with one normal, fail, extreme, and edge case